OpenTimeApp/OpenTimeWebPageSDK/README.md

 Anyone can contribute.
 Please send an email to josh.woodcock@opentimeapp.com to get access.
 All code should be cleanly written and follow the existing conventions anc code coverage level of the project.

 #### Writing tests ####
-Tests should be full integration tests written in Jasmin
+Tests should be full integration tests written in Jasmine

 #### Code review ####
 All code is reviewed by other contributors of the repository.